richardjchadwick/athletics/NotesForChrisAndBill.md

   - [ ] Login using PIN
   - [ ] Verify W: X: Y: subst mappings - type **subst** in a cmd window
   - [ ] Start Hytek in "Single User Mode" as "Admin"
-    - [ ] Make sure you are using the database "C:\tfmeets6\CurrentMeet\2025 NBCHamps-CSG-Legions.mdb"
+    - [ ] Make sure you are using the database "C:\tfmeets6\CurrentMeet\2025 NBChamps-CSG-Legions.mdb"
     - [ ] Restore the latest backup
     - [ ] Change to Multi-User mode: "File /  Open in Multi-User Mode" OR Close Hytek
 - [ ] SECONDARY set up